 High Tech Tiki

 Could this strange name describe the same thing?
 When a swimmer leaves the water, he may produce some bubbles, but no foam.
 On the other hand, when a submersible aircraft comes out of the water, he does so in a shower of foam.
 We can easily imagine that the appearance of a craft gushing out of a lake is likely to shock the primitives.
 They would have named him Sea Foam, the one who came out of Lake Titicaca in a shower of foam.
-Do not be shocked by the presence of technology at that time, it was common.
+Do not be shocked by the presence of technology at that time, it was common in numerous ancient legends.